 Curriculum & Coursework

 The DBA program requires a minimum of 13 semester long doctoral courses.
-Students in the Technology & Operations Management program complete courses in the areas of business management theory, economic theory, quantitative research methods, academic field seminars, and the Business Education for Scholars in Teaching (BEST) Series.
+Students in the Technology & Operations Management program complete courses in the areas of business management theory, economic theory, quantitative research methods, academic field seminars, and two MBA elective curriculum courses.
 In addition to HBS courses, students may take courses at other Harvard Schools and MIT.

 Students are required to complete a teaching assignment for one full academic term.